 - Seiko Prospex SRPC49K1

-As you can see above, the watches we’ve chosen as our PVD and DLC highlights span not only different brands, but also different countries of manufacture.
+As you can see above, the watches we’ve chosen as our PVD and DLC highlights span not only different brands but also different countries of manufacture.
 These include Switzerland, Germany, and Japan.

 Shop Certified Swiss Watches

-What Is A PVD Watch?
+What Is PVD (Physical Vapor Deposition) On A Watch?

 The composition of the particles and of the surface can vary by industry.
-In the world of fine watchmaking, the latter will usually be a metal like stainless steel or titanium.
+In the world of fine watchmaking, the latter will usually be metal like stainless steel or titanium.
 The particles, on the other hand, are not as standardized across brands, though they customarily result in a black surface.

-In the instances when they’re not being vague, it can be the case that the particles are actually a precious metal.
-For example, Rolex proudly advertises that the recessed numerals on their Cerachrom bezels are coated (via PVD) with actual platinum.
+In the instances when they’re not being vague, it can be the case that the particles are actually precious metal.
+For example, Rolex proudly advertises that the recessed numerals on their Cerachrom bezels are coated (via PVD) with platinum.

 Another common coating material is DLC, which stands for Diamond-Like Carbon, and which we discuss next.